India's rich grab Australian assets, new visas may help

-The Jindal family, ranked among the world’s top 80 richest by Forbes, in May bought two minor stakes, worth a total of A$26 million (US$26.99 million), in Australian iron ore and coal mines through Jindal Steel & Power (JNSP.NS).
+The Jindal family, ranked among the world’s top 80 richest by Forbes, in May bought two minor stakes, worth a total of A$26 million (US$26.99 million), in Australian iron ore and coal mines through Jindal Steel & Power.

-Silverneedle Hospitality, a company backed by Nadathur S. Raghavan, an Indian philanthropist and co-founder of software company Infosys Technologies INFY.NX, just bought a hotel in Brisbane for A$57 million.
+Silverneedle Hospitality, a company backed by Nadathur S. Raghavan, an Indian philanthropist and co-founder of software company Infosys Technologies, just bought a hotel in Brisbane for A$57 million.
 Last year, it bought a chain of about 60 hotels in Australia and New Zealand for an undisclosed sum.

 “In the last six to nine months, there has been a lot of private investment into Australia because it is seen as a safe-haven,” said Paul Dowling, principal analyst at banking research firm East & Partners.

-While Indian nationals have traditionally favored Britain and North America as offshore investment destinations, private wealth bankers have noticed a growing demand for Australian real estate, particularly hotels and serviced apartments.
+While Indian nationals have traditionally favoured Britain and North America as offshore investment destinations, private wealth bankers have noticed a growing demand for Australian real estate, particularly hotels and serviced apartments.

 This comes as no surprise to Singapore-based Paul Guest, head of research and strategy at LaSalle Investment Management, as commercial property prices in Australia are very attractive.